Abhisek-Ray99/drawer/README.md

 - Help & Support

 **Preferences**
+todo
 - Language
 - Set time zone automatically
 - Look and feel (Light , Dark & System Default)

 **Create Inventory** *(only for owner)*
 - can view the Create a new inventory button and create a new inventory
+- create own template and multiple other templates to choose and then go further with multiform input fields.

 **View Members** *(only for owner)*

+todo:
-- owner can view the members present in current account
+- owner can view the members in current account
+- can add new members

 **Member Screen**
 *(owner view)*
 owner can chat & view stats

-*(owner view)*
+*(staff view)*
-owner can chat, not view stats
+staff can chat, not view stats

 **Items**
 *(products) - toptab*
 - search items by name and apply filter
 - add a item manually and by barcode scanning
 - delete and edit product
+- select multiple item and sell to customer in bulk, edit can be possible

 *(categories) - toptab*
 - search catagories by name & apply filter